secblc/Blind-Croupier-Documentation/White Paper.md

 ## The Marketing Strategy

 BlindCroupier, we believe, is going to be a quality brand in the online gambling world.
 It is important for those casinos working with our software for Blind Croupier to be associated with fine gameplay, fairness and large wins (which is, of course, true).
 Our strategy is to provide higher conversion rates for those casinos using our solutions.
 This will increase both our revenues accordingly.
-We intend to acquire our first clients during the crowd sale (See our Auction Privileges).
+We intend to acquire our first clients during the Token Distribution (See our Auction Privileges).
 First stage will be mainly used for the continuous delivery of our products.
 We are not going to invest in a marketing campaign while it's still inefficient.
 However, the marketing campaign will be planned thoroughly and will be started before the release of the final product set.
 We are going to hire the best specialists for this purpose.

 The basic platform and the basic game set are to be presented to the blockchain community.
 The advanced platform with advanced games are to be presented at the main online gambling exhibitions.
 During this stage we are going to showcase all the features of our solutions.
 We will start following a marketing plan as soon as this becomes efficient.